Reducing the Computational Complexity of Pseudoinverse for the Incremental Broad Learning System on Added Inputs: Conclusion

 \section{Conclusion}

-In this brief, we utilize the inverse of a sum of matrices to improve a step in the pseudoinverse of a row-partitioned matrix.
-Accordingly we can reduce the computational complexity of the incremental BLS on added inputs.

-Firstly we show that usually the condition of ${\bf{C}} ={\bf{0}}$ is satisfied, to focus on (\ref{B_Matrix_defOriginal3241b}) in the existing BLS algorithm.
+In this paper, we speed up the original incremental BLS on added inputs, by proposing an efficient implementation of (\ref{B_Matrix_defOriginal3241}), which is a step in the pseudoinverse computation of the partitioned matrix (\ref{AxInputIncrease31232USE79547}).
+Firstly, we show that usually the condition of ${\bf{C}} ={\bf{0}}$ is satisfied in (\ref{B_Matrix_defOriginal3241}), to focus on (\ref{B_Matrix_defOriginal3241b}) in the original BLS implementation.
 To reduce the computational complexity of (\ref{B_Matrix_defOriginal3241b}), we deduce (\ref{B_Matrix_def2bSimplebbb}) from (\ref{B_Matrix_defOriginal3241b}), and then utilize the inverse of a sum of matrices to deduce (\ref{B_Matrix_def2bSimpleaaa}) from (\ref{B_Matrix_def2bSimplebbb}).
-The proposed (\ref{B_Matrix_def2bSimplebbb}) and (\ref{B_Matrix_def2bSimpleaaa}) are two fast algorithms for the cases of $q<k$ and $q>k$, respectively, where $q$ and $k$ denote the number of additional training samples and the total number of nodes, respectively.
-When $q>k$, the proposed (\ref{B_Matrix_def2bSimpleaaa}) computes only a $k \times k$ matrix inverse, instead of a $q \times q$ matrix inverse in the existing (\ref{B_Matrix_defOriginal3241b}), to reduce the complexity dramatically.
-The simulation results in Table \Rmnum{1} show that when the proposed (\ref{B_Matrix_def2bSimpleaaa}) and the existing (\ref{B_Matrix_defOriginal3241b}) are applied in the incremental BLS on added inputs, they achieve the same testing accuracy, while the speedups in BLS training time of the proposed algorithm over the existing algorithm are $1.24 \sim 1.30$.
+The proposed (\ref{B_Matrix_def2bSimplebbb}) and (\ref{B_Matrix_def2bSimpleaaa}) are two different forms for the cases of $q \le k$ and $q > k$, respectively, where $q$ and $k$ denote the number of additional training samples and the total number of nodes, respectively.